sorifulislam111/AQI-Tracker-India/README.md

 - **Trend Analysis:** Track historical air quality trends over time, offering insights into pollution patterns.
 - **Area-Wise Overview:** View a geographical representation of air quality in India.
 - **Interactive Filters:** Filter the data based on specific cities and time periods for customized views.
+- **Dashboard Insights**:
+  - **Air Quality Report**: Displays average values for pollutants like CO, SO2, NO, and PM2.5, providing a snapshot of current air quality.
+  - **Top 5 Polluted Cities**: A bar chart showing cities with the highest average AQI.
+  - **Least Polluted Cities**: Displays cities with the lowest AQI values.
+  - **Area-Wise AQI Overview**: A geographical map showing AQI levels across India.
+Hover over cities to view detailed data.
+  - **AQI Trend Overview**: A line chart showcasing the historical AQI trend, allowing users to track improvements or deterioration over time.

 ## Technologies Used
 - **Data Visualization:** Power BI for interactive visualizations.